Rhetos/LightDMS/Readme.md

 ## Optimize database storage with FILESTREAM

-When using **database** storage, instead of Azure BLOG storage or Amazon S3, is it advised to optimize your database by enabling FILESTREAM storage for files:
+When using **database** storage, instead of Azure Blob Storage or Amazon S3, is it advised to optimize your database by enabling FILESTREAM storage for files:

 ### 1. Enable FILESTREAM on your application's database